robbi5/kleineanfragen/README.md

 * `.env`

-	In development, the environment variables are set in `fig.yml`.
-For development without fig (or production), create `.env` and fill it with these:
+	In development, the environment variables are set in `docker-compose.yml`.
+For development without docker-compose (or production), create `.env` and fill it with these:

 	    export DATABASE_URL="postgres://user:pass@localhost/kleineanfragen"
 	    export ELASTICSEARCH_URL="http://127.0.0.1:9200/"